SebastianTerranova/CSC-FP/readme.txt

 Home.html
 will display info about the site and eventually handle the currency for the site

-Cards.html
-Holds all the games that deal with cards including Blackjack

 Dice.html
 Holds all the games that deal with dice including Craps